chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% include heading-anchor.html id="wrapping-it-up" title="Wrapping it up" %}

-I cannot stress how awesome SASS is and how it can drastically speed up your workflow.
-If you’ve never written SASS before, try it with variables first.
+I cannot stress how awesome SASS and SCSS are and how they can drastically speed up your workflow.
+If you’ve never written SASS or SCSS before, try it with variables first.
 When you’re building a big stylesheet, or group of stylesheets, it can be a pain to have to remember HEX colour values or font stacks.
 The advantage of SASS is that it allows you to set these values to variables and use them througout the rest of your CSS; furthermore, if you need to manipulate these colours (lighten, darken, opacity, etc.), SASS has the ability to do this for you, leaving you to only remember the variable names.

 The power of *Autoprefixer* speaks for itself, really.

-And with *gulp* <code>watching</code>, the transition from the SASS above to the minified CSS happens *almost instantly* and the browser refreshes almost as soon as you hit Save.
+And with *gulp* <code>watching</code>, the transition from the SCSS above to the minified CSS happens *almost instantly* and the browser refreshes almost as soon as you hit Save.

 {% include heading-anchor.html id="thats-whats-up" title="So that’s what’s up" %}

 To sum up, the site looks <s>pretty much</s> the same, but the codebase behind it is different.
-I can’t recommend getting into SASS and *gulp* enough.
+I can’t recommend getting into SCSS and *gulp* enough.
 They changed my workflow for the better and I save a lot of time as a result of it.
-I feel wrong for saying it, being so loyal to “vanilla” CSS for so long, but writing SASS just feels more natural, and coupled with *gulp* makes for a seamless and more focussed coding workflow.
+I feel wrong for saying it, being so loyal to “vanilla” CSS for so long, but writing SCSS just feels more natural, and coupled with *gulp* makes for a seamless and more focussed coding workflow.

-You can see the raw, uncompiled SASS files on GitHub [here](https://github.com/chrisburnell/chrisburnell.github.io/tree/master/css "SASS files for chrisburnell.com"), and the README file of the repository [here](https://github.com/chrisburnell/chrisburnell.github.io "chrisburnell.com GitHub README").
+You can see the raw, uncompiled SCSS files on GitHub [here](https://github.com/chrisburnell/chrisburnell.github.io/tree/master/css "SCSS files for chrisburnell.com"), and the README file of the repository [here](https://github.com/chrisburnell/chrisburnell.github.io "chrisburnell.com GitHub README").

 As always, please let me know if you have any comments, suggestions, or bug-fixes [in the comments below](#comments) or [create an Issue on Github](https://github.com/chrisburnell/chrisburnell.github.io/issues "Create an Issue on Github")!